CallocGD/NetworkManager/readme.md

 - Openssl (Optional but I recommend it when compiling libcurl and this project into your application Just know that from my own experience compiling openssl is a pain in the ass)
 - pthreads (Luckily there's a windows version of this one)

+# Installation On Windows
+- Unzip the `link.zip` file in the include/link folder be sure all the .lib fileds end up in include/link otherwise Cmake might complain at you (I added these because I know how difficult it is to compile these) and from there use cmake to configure and compile everything to networkmanager.lib which is meant to be used as a static library

 ## Examples